fizzbee-io/website/content/tutorials/channels.md

    it implies any of these scenario.
    - Application called the rpc code, but the process crashed before sending
    - Application sent, but the network dropped the message and call timeout
-   - Application sent, but the receiver received but the process crashed before it could process
+   - Application sent, the receiver received but the process crashed before it could process
 2. Receiver in 'done' state.
 Sender in 'calling' state.
 Implies, the receiver processed, but failed before the sender application could process the response.
 3. Sender and receiver in 'done' state.
 Implies, the call was successful.